40 federal judges confirmed in 2021; Biden nominates 2 more

-WASHINGTON (AP) — President Joe Biden is making two final nominations to the federal bench this year as he caps his first year in office with 40 judges confirmed, the most since Ronald Reagan was president.
+WASHINGTON (AP) — President Joe Biden on Thursday made two final nominations to the federal bench this year as he caps his first year in office with 40 judges confirmed, the most since Ronald Reagan was president.

-Nancy Gbana Abudu, his nominee for the U.S. Court of Appeals for the 11th Circuit in the deep South, would be the first Black woman named to that court.
+Nancy Gbana Abudu, his nominee for the U.S. Court of Appeals for the 11th Circuit in the deep South, would be the first Black woman to sit on that court.
 The circuit covers Alabama, Georgia and Florida, where 8.5 million people are Black and yet there is only one Black judge on the 12-person panel, Charles Wilson, and he was nominated by former President Bill Clinton.

-The second nominee, also a woman of color, is J. Michelle Childs, currently a U.S. District Court judge for Southern California.
+The second nominee, also a woman of color, is J. Michelle Childs, currently a U.S. District Court judge for South Carolina.
 She is nominated to the U.S. Court of Appeals for the District of Columbia Circuit.

 Abudu currently serves as the deputy legal director for strategic litigation at the Southern Poverty Law Center and was at the American Civil Liberties Union of Florida before that and also worked at the ACLU’s Voting Rights Project.
 She graduated from Tulane University law school in 1999.